Last updated: 9th August 2022

-If we have a dispute that relates in any way to an individual’s Personal Information, we must first attempt to resolve the dispute directly amongst us.
-An individual shall to seek a judicial remedy where he or she considers that his or her rights under the GDPR have been infringed as a result of the processing of his or her Personal Information in non-compliance with the GDPR.
+If we have a dispute that relates in any way to an individual’s Personal Information, we must first attempt to resolve the dispute directly amongst us..
 Any proceedings should be commenced in Victoria, Australia.

 If we become aware of any unauthorised access to an individual’s Personal Information we will inform them at the earliest practical opportunity once we have established what was accessed and how it was accessed.